Skip to main content

 5

-Remove the broth from the heat and strain through a sieve into a large bowl and pop back ino the saucepan.
+Remove the broth from the heat and strain through a sieve into a large bowl.
+Pop the broth back into the saucepan.
 Discard the strained aromatics.

 Bring the broth back to a boil and stir through the shredded chicken until piping hot, 1-2 mins.
-Then, remove from the heat.
+Remove from the heat.

-Squeeze in half the lime juice.
-Season with the salt for the broth (see pantry for amount).
+Squeeze in half the lime juice and season with the salt for the broth (see pantry for amount).

 6

-Share the rice noodles and pak choi between your serving bowls.
+Share the rice noodles, pak choi and shredded chicken between your serving bowls.

-Carefully pour over the broth and chicken.
+Carefully pour over the broth.
 Drizzle over the hoisin sauce.

 Sprinkle over the coriander leaves and peanuts.
 Finish with a pinch of chilli flakes (add less if you'd prefer things milder).

-Cut the remaining lime into wedges and serve alongside for squeezing over.
+Cut any remaining lime into wedges and serve alongside for squeezing over.

 Enjoy!